passionfruition/LIRI-Node-App/README.md

 # Instructions
 1. Clone/fork the repository to your computer
 2. Run npm install
-3. **Important: You will need your own .env file containing spotify keys for the app to work properly
+3. **Important: You will need your own .env file containing api keys for the app to work properly
 4. Open your selected terminal
 5. Choose which command you'd like to run in relation to the API (Bands In Town = "concert-this", Spotify = "spotify-this-song", OMDb = "movie-this" or give "do-what-it-says" a try)
 6. Run the file with node.
 (Ex. "node liri.js concert-this Jonas Brothers).